spencejs/Basis/README.md

 Several script files are available and enqueued for your use:

 + **/js/plugins.js** - This a place for you to paste in your minified jQuery/Javascript plugins.
 Concatenating them all to this one file minimizes HTTP requests and speeds up page loads.
 The above-mentioned FitVids.js is in this file already.
 + **/js/script.js** - This is where you can add your own scripts and trigger your plugins.
+Already setup to call FitVids and to toggle the responsive menu.
++ **Important Note** The minified versions of plugins.js and scripts.js are the ones actually enqueued in the theme.
+So it is important to compile to these locations when modifying the scripts, or to change basis-enqueue.php to call the unminified versions.
 + **/inlcludes/js/admin-scripts.js** - This is where you can add scripts for use in the Wordpress admin.

 ## Functions